Calibration / method of moments - Gali (2015)

 and indeed it seems also the second derivative is large since the first derivative changed significantly.

-Another parameter we can try is σ.
+Another parameter to try is σ.
 It has a positive impact on the mean of real wages and a negative impact on standard deviation of inflation.

-We need to redefine our target function and optimise it.
+The target function needs to be redefined and optimised.
 Note that the previous call made a permanent change of parameters (as do all calls where parameters are explicitly set) and now std_a is set to 2.91e-9 and no longer 0.01.

 julia> function distance_to_target(parameter_value_inputs)